CA Nursing Licenses Changes, BON Joins Nursys Electronic License Verification System

 - Passed your NCLEX or the State Board Test Pool Examination (SBTPE)

 - Completed an educational program that meets all California requirements

-Some nurses who have had to go through the process recommend taking it at a community college if it’s required since that will be the most cost-effective strategy.
-Additionally, you may be able to take the class portion online and complete only the lab portion in person.
-Nurses from different countries will have additional stipulations as well.
+Some nurses who have had to go through the process recommend taking it at a community college if it’s required, since that will be the most cost-effective strategy.
+Additionally, you may be able to take the class portion online and complete only the lab portion in-person.
+Nurses from a different country will have additional stipulations as well.